ethereumjs/ultralight/DEVNET.md

 This will load the first `numBlocks` blocks from your `sourceFile` to the the node with the `rpcPort` specified.

 3. If all goes well, you should see the nodes start to connect with one another
+4. Pass the optional `--utpTest` parameter to the script in order to have the nodes execute uTP tests, streaming data to each other over uTP.

 Note: The block data file should contain a json object of the below structure where the RLP is the rlp encoded hex string form of the block:
 ```json